Deputyship and Court of Protection

 - Selling property and assets, including the incapacitated person’s home to pay for care.

-People choose and recommend us because we can offer a good service, with first class solicitors who understand the importance of explaining matters clearly and alleviating your worries.
+People choose and recommend us not just in Coventry, Nuneaton, Rugby and Leamington, but across Warwickshire, the Midlands and the whole of the UK., because we can offer a good service, with first class solicitors who understand the importance of explaining matters clearly and alleviating your worries.
 We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with a streamlined service.

 Meet your 'Deputyship and Court of Protection' specialists